Reduced Operator Approximation for Modelling Open Quantum Systems: Theoretical approach

 for $\theta_l \in [0, 1]$.
-Based on our numerical experiments, which have shown that simulations diverge for $\theta_l \neq \frac{1}{2}$, we put $\theta_l = \tfrac{1}{2}$.
-Appendix~\ref{sec:symmetrisation} contains an examination of this problem for a simplified case, supporting this choice.
-In fact, the symmetrization of the product of $M[a_k(t)]$ and $M[\mat t(t)]$ is consistent with the fact that $a_k(t)$ and $\mat t(t)$ always commute.
-Using it, we arrive at the final form of the evolution equation of the system operators in the reduced representation,
+Based on our numerical experiments, which have shown that simulations diverge for $\theta_l \neq \frac{1}{2}$, we put $\theta_l = \frac{1}{2}$.
+Appendix\,A contains an examination of this problem for a simplified case, supporting this choice.
+Furthermore, the symmetrization of the product of $M[a_k(t)]$ and $M[\mat t(t)]$ is consistent with the fact that $a_k(t)$ and $\mat t(t)$ always commute.
+Thus, the final form of the evolution equation of the system operators in the reduced representation is

 where $\{\cdot,\cdot\}$ denotes the anti-commutator.
-Eqns~\eqref{eq:Mak-dyn} and \eqref{eq:tmn-dyn-MFA} employ reduced representations which are linear in the system or bath operators.
+Equations~\eqref{Mak-dyn} and~\eqref{tmn-dyn-MFA} employ reduced representations which are linear in the system or bath operators.
 Hence, we will refer to them as the \emph{lower-order} ROA.
-It is important to note that this form does not neglect the correlations between the system and the bath, due to the fact that the bath operators are represented by their matrices in the system basis, $M[a_k(t)]$.
+It is important to note that this form does not neglect the correlations between the system and the bath, because the bath operators are represented by their matrices in the system basis, $M[a_k(t)]$.

 Additional information about the system-bath correlations is provided by the $M[\mat{s}_k(t)]$ matrix.
 Hence, it may be beneficial to evolve it separately in addition to $M[a_k(t)]$ and $M[\mat{t}(t)]$.
-For this purpose, we first derive the evolution equation for $\mat{s}_k(t)$, using Eqs.~\eqref{eq:tmn-dyn} and~\eqref{eq:ak-dyn},
+For this purpose, we first derive the evolution equation for $\mat{s}_k(t)$, using \eqref{tmn-dyn} and~\eqref{ak-dyn},

 where we have used the fact that, due to the associativity of the operator product, $\mat{s}_{k'}(t) a_{k}(t) = \mat{t}(t) a_{k'}(t) a_k(t) = a_{k'}(t) \mat{s}_{k}(t)$ and $\mat{s}_{k'}^\dagger(t) a_{k}(t) = a_{k'}^\dagger(t) \mat{s}_{k}(t)$.
 To derive the evolution equation for $M[\mat{s}_k(t)]$, we have to solve a similar ordering problem as in the lower-order method: